railsbridge-boston/cookbook/venue-coordination/README.md

 The Venue Coordinator books a venue for the workshop as well as the after-party.

 ## Workshop Venue Guidelines
+Timeframes:
+Friday 6:00-9:30pm
+Saturday 9:00am-5:30pm

+These timeframes include 30-minute prep/setup at the beginning of each day and then a little bit of time to clean up at the end.
+If we could arrive earlier to accommodate catering arrivals, that would be great.

 Criteria:
 * Free, preferably